 Skip to main content

-London New Year’s Eve fireworks
+London New Year’s Eve Fireworks

-On December 31, 2024, London will welcome the New Year with a spectacular display of lights and fireworks on the Thames.
+On December 31, 2025, London will welcome the New Year with a spectacular display of lights and fireworks on the Thames.
 The epicenter of the celebration is between Big Ben, whose 12 solemn chimes will mark midnight, and The Shard, with its light display counting down the seconds to the New Year.
 In between is the London Eye, from which the fireworks will be launched.
-The excitement, needless to say, will be immense, mirroring the hope and anticipation for a wonderful 2025!
+The excitement, needless to say, will be immense, mirroring the hope and anticipation for a wonderful 2026!

 The New Year's Eve fireworks show on the Thames features over 12,000 fireworks launched from the foot of the London Eye and from rafts on the Thames at midnight.
 The fireworks light up the area around the Thames for about twenty minutes, making it a spectacular sight.
 For several years now, the fireworks show has been a ticketed event with limited entry (100,000 spectators).
 If you want to enjoy the beautiful fireworks, you have three options:

-1. Buy tickets to access the paid area
+1. Buy tickets to access the paid area TICKETS WILL BE AVAILABLE HERE

 2. Book a New Year's Eve Cruise